mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 {{<notice type="info">}}
 **What's a "homelab?"**

 Homelab is just a colloquial term that's grown in the past few years.
 Homelab servers are no different from any other servers, except that you build them at home rather than in an office or data center.
-Many people use them as a low-stakes practice environment before they try using the same tools to manage software for enterprise clients.
+Many people use them as a low-stakes practice environment before using the same tools to manage software for enterprise clients.
 {{</notice>}}

 ## Why not use cloud computing?